ke-kaa/Campus_Event_Organizer/README.md

 | Yamlak Negash         | UGR/2910/15 | 2       |

 ## **Project Overview**
-The **Campus Event Organizer** is a mobile application designed for university students to create, manage, and participate in campus events.
+**GreenLeaf** is a mobile application designed for plant enthusiasts, researchers, and nature lovers.
+It allows users to record plant species, log field observations, and manage botanical data with ease.
-The app provides an interactive platform where students can explore upcoming events, register as participants, and share feedback.

-## **Features**
+## Features

-### **For Unregistered Users**
-- Can browse a list of upcoming campus events.
-- Cannot register for or interact with events.

-### **For Registered Users (Students)**
-- Must create an account and log in.
+GreenLeaf provides essential tools for documenting plant species and tracking field observations, making it easier to catalog botanical data.

+### 🌿 Plant Species Records

-- Can create, update, and delete events (if authorized).
+- Add, view, edit, and delete plant records.
-- Can register for events and track their participation.
-- Can leave feedback on past events.

-### **For Admins (Event Organizers)**
-- Can manage events (CRUD operations).
+- Store details such as:
+  - **Common name**
+  - **Scientific classification**
+  - **Habitat**
+  - **Description**

+### 📌 Field Observations

+- Log and edit notes on plant sightings.
+- Record observations with:
-- Can moderate user participation and feedback.
+  - **Date and time**
+  - **Location details**
+  - **Additional notes**

 ## **Technologies Used**